-- 5. Carefully slide the drawer back into the enclosure, making sure that it is flush with the rest of the front panel. - 6.
-Turn the drawer lock counter-clockwise to lock the drawer into place. - The STAT LED on the front of the drawer turns from amber to green to let you know that the drive drawer is properly latched.
-The DSK LED lights up green to let you know that all drives are functioning properly. - 7.
+- 5. Close the drive drawer lid. - 6.
+Carefully slide the drawer back into the enclosure, making sure that it is flush with the rest of the front panel. - 7.
+Turn the drawer lock clockwise to lock the drawer into place. - The STAT LED on the front of the drawer turns from amber to green to let you know that the drive drawer is properly latched.
+The DSK LED lights up green to let you know that all drives are functioning properly. - 8.
 In the graphical user interface (GUI), go to the Home page and verify that the status bar for the new drive is either blue or gray, meaning that it has been automatically detected and assigned as a pool spare or that it is unassigned and ready to be used in a new array or assigned as a spare.
 See Home Page in Chapter 3 of the Nexsan High-Density Storage User Guide for more information.